Table of Contents

 Is there any better way to close that perfect day than to dine on Hickory smoked BBQ Steak?
 In Alabama, it is expected that first your steak is carefully smoked over a bed of Hickory Chips, and then the rub is applied and it is placed on the BBQ grill.
 It is slowly and perfectly grilled.
 There is no finer steak than an Alabama Hickory Smoked BBQ Steak.

 Now that you have a taste of what awaits you in Mobile, Alabama, it is time to plan a real Southern adventure, deep in the heart of the Bayou, in Mobile, Alabama USA.

-The Mobile Alabama area is the real deal with a diverse culture, and long term historical areas to explore.
-When researching out the area you may need to consider looking at allot of content.
-Most people stop at Wikipedia but consider going deeper with these additional terms, and search for a extended amount of content.
+The Mobile Alabama area is the real deal with a diverse culture, and long-term historical areas to explore.
+When researching out the area you may need to consider looking at a lot of content.
+Most people stop at Wikipedia but consider going deeper with these additional terms, and search for an extended amount of content.

 history of mobile al